-We have reviewed the accompanying interim condensed statement of financial position of Al Alamiya for Cooperative Insurance Company (the "Company") as at 31 March 2023, and the related interim condensed statements of income, comprehensive income, changes in equity and cash flows for the three-month period then ended, and notes to the interim condensed financial statements.
+We have reviewed the accompanying interim condensed statement of financial position of Liva Insurance Company (formerly known as Al Alamiya for Cooperative Insurance Company) (the "Company") as at 30 September 2023, and the related interim condensed statements of income, comprehensive income, changes in equity and cash flows for the three-month and nine-month periods then ended, and notes to the interim condensed financial statements.
 Management is responsible for the preparation and presentation of these interim condensed financial statements in accordance with International Accounting Standard 34 "Interim Financial Reporting" ("IAS 34") that is endorsed in the Kingdom of Saudi Arabia.
 Our responsibility is to express a conclusion on these interim condensed financial statements based on our review.